 socat, it won’t tell you that the address is already taken.

-to show a valid certificate; unless you add verify=0
+to show a valid certificate; unless you add verify=0.
+In that case,

 we want to encrypt connections and check certificates (to deny unauthorized